MLGlobalHealth/Early_Warning_Scores/README.md

-# Development and validation of EWS hospital systems 🚑
+# Development and validation of EWS systems 🚑

 ## Contents